thinkingreed/ewin/README.md

 #################################################################
 ```

-## Key binding file
+## Key binding

-Please edit the contents of keybind.json5(initial setting) below and put it in this location.
+When [Output config file command](#Output-config-file) is executed, the keybind configuration file is output to the following location, so it can be edited.

 ### On Linux